mahoney1/_older_fab-samples-work/commpaper-README.md

 ## Quick Start

-You are strongly advised to read the full tutorial to get information about the code and the scenario.
-Below are the quick start instructions for running the tutorial, but without extensive details of what is happening.
+Below are the quick start instructions for running the tutorial.
+As mentioned, if you're interested in a 'deeper dive' analysis and importance of the concepts, design, structure and implementation  of the smart contract,  they can be found in the [Hyperledger Fabric Commercial Paper Tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html).
+Suffice to say, you DON'T have to have read this, to do this tutorial.

 This `README.md` file is in the `commercial-paper` directory, the source code for client applications and the contracts is in the `organization` directory.